BP loses bid to cut maximum $13.7 billion Gulf spill fine

 BP spokesman Geoff Morrell said the company disagrees with the decision and is considering its legal options.

-Barbier previously ruled that BP had acted with gross negligence or wilful misconduct and that 3.19 million barrels of oil were spilled.
+Barbier previously ruled that BP had acted with gross negligence or willful misconduct and that 3.19 million barrels of oil were spilled.
 These factors are used to set the maximum civil fine.

-BP had argued that the Clean Water Act in 1990 capped the maximum fine at $3,000 per barrel in cases of gross negligence or wilful misconduct.
+BP had argued that the Clean Water Act in 1990 capped the maximum fine at $3,000 per barrel in cases of gross negligence or willful misconduct.

 But the judge agreed with the government that the U.S. Environmental Protection Agency could raise the maximum to account for inflation and was required to do so by Congress.